 One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.wtamu.edu/

 The launch of Sputnik 1 started the global space race.
 Today, radio is still used to communicate with astronauts and robots in space.
 Radio astronomy, which uses radio waves, has also revealed a lot about the universe to astronomers.